Updated On: September 10, 2021

 The tire pressure that's best for your car can be found on a label inside the doorframe and in the car's owner's manual.
 The number of pounds per square inch (psi) indicated there is the ideal pressure rating that will optimize the performance of the tires, keep car occupants safe, and result in the best gas mileage.
 Both too much and too little air pressure can be dangerous, so make sure to hit that recommended number.

 You can easily check tire wear by placing a penny between treads with Lincoln's head pointing down.
 If the top of his head is visible, it's time for new tires.

-Tire manufacturers recommend that tires get rotated every 6 months or 6,000 miles of travel.
-This is a maintenance process best left to the professionals, because they have high-tech systems to ensure that all tires are balanced and re-installed properly.
+Tire manufacturers recommend that tires get rotated every six months or 6,000 miles of travel.
+This is a vehicle maintenance process best left to the professionals, because they have high-tech systems to ensure that all tires are balanced and re-installed properly.
 If you want to learn more about tire sizes, types, and care, please see our Beginner's Guide to Car Tires.